Our Family Law and Custody Lawyers Help with Parental Alienation in California

 - In appropriate circumstances, testimony from your child

-Speak with an Irvine Family Lawyer at Seastrom Tuttle & Murphy
+Speak with an Irvine Parental Alienation Lawyer at Seastrom Tuttle & Murphy

-If you need to speak with an attorney about responding to your spouse or partner’s (or former spouse or partner’s) attempts at parental alienation, we encourage you to contact us for a confidential consultation.
-To speak with an Irvine family lawyer at Seastrom Tuttle & Murphy as soon as possible, call 949-474-0800 or inquire online now.
+If you need to speak with a divorce attorney about responding to your spouse or partner’s (or former spouse or partner’s) attempts at parental alienation, we encourage you to contact us for a confidential consultation.
+To speak with an Irvine parental alienation lawyer at Seastrom Tuttle & Murphy as soon as possible, call 949-474-0800 or inquire online now.